 New Zealand citizen HELP eligibility

-The Australian Government recently passed legislation to extend access to student HELP loans to eligible New Zealand citizens who have been long‑term residents of Australia since childhood.
+The Australian Government has implemented changes to extend access to student HELP loans to eligible New Zealand citizens who have been long‑term residents of Australia since childhood.

-From 1 January 2016 some New Zealand citizens who are Special Category Visa (SCV) holders will be eligible for Higher Education Loan Program (HELP) assistance.
-This includes access to HECS-HELP, FEE-HELP, VET FEE-HELP, OS-HELP and SA-HELP loans.
-You must meet all of the required eligibility criteria in order to access HELP.
+From 1 January 2016 New Zealand citizens who are Special Category Visa (SCV) holders and meet the requisite criteria will be eligible for Higher Education Loan Program (HELP) assistance.
+This includes access to HECS-HELP, FEE-HELP, OS-HELP, SA-HELP and VET Student Loans.
+You must meet all of the required eligibility criteria in order to access a HELP loan.

 New Zealand citizen Special Category Visa holders will be eligible for HELP assistance providing they meet all of the long-term residency requirements.
-You must:
+You must have: